carnarez/markdown-render-styling/README.md

 included in and rendered by the code from the [`markdown-render`](https://github.com/carnarez/markdown-render) repo.
-The crude light/dimmed/dark themes and syntax highlighting were [quite shamelessly] forked from GitHub colour scheme for my own sense of consistency.
+The crude light/dimmed/dark themes and syntax highlighting were [quite shamelessly] forked from GitHub colour scheme for my own sense of symmetry and consistency.

 Structure of this little codebase: